jakoblundoe/scripts-for-Reaper/README.md

 -- Inserts a new track that acts as an FX send.
 Audio input based on currently selected track(s).<br>
 ###### User Config<br>
 -- Set Track Height A in pixels(default).<br>
 -- Set same track color.
 If several tracks selected the first selected track color is copied.
-If set to false a specified custom color will be used.
+If set to false a specified custom color will be used.<br>
 -- Choose to place new FX track right below selected tracks or as last in tcp.
 <br>
 <br>